Date of Award

 PhD Leadership Studies

-Robert Donmoyer, PhD, Chairperson Lea Hubbard, PhD William O. Lowrey, PhD
+Robert Donmoyer, PhD, Chairperson Lea A. Hubbard, PhD William O. Lowrey, PhD

 Non-governmental Organizations (NGOs) have increasingly been recognized as influential players in world politics and international development.
 Despite limited financial resources and having to rely on volunteers who often lack formal training, NGOs’ advocacy work has often been highly effective.
 Since the beginning of the 1990s, it has resulted in both the formulation of new policies and the cancellation or modification of existing ones.